cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 An early implementation of the control operator `.feature` has been available in the CDDL tool described in {{Section F of RFC8610}} since version 0.8.11.
-The validator warns about each feature being used and provides the set of target values used with the feature.  `.cat` and `.plus` are also implemented.
+The validator warns about each feature being used and provides the set of target values used with the feature.
+The other control operators defined in this specification are also implemented as of version 0.8.21.

-Andrew Weiss' {{CDDL-RS}} has an ongoing implementation of this draft which is feature-complete except for the ABNF support (<https://github.com/anweiss/cddl/pull/79>).
+Andrew Weiss' {{CDDL-RS}} has an ongoing implementation of this draft which is feature-complete except for the ABNF and dedenting support (<https://github.com/anweiss/cddl/pull/79>).

 Security considerations
 =======================